 Ford Trucks Collaborates with Upstream Security to Protect Its Connected Vehicles Against Cybersecurity Risks

-The global brand of the heavy commercial vehicle industry Ford Trucks chose Upstream to secure its commercial vehicle fleet from cyber-driven risks.
+Ford Trucks has chosen Upstream to secure its connected commercial vehicle fleet against cyber-driven risks

 HERZLIYA, ISRAEL, September 27, 2023 /EINPresswire.com/ -- Upstream Security, the leading provider of cloud-based cybersecurity and data management platform purpose-built for connected vehicles, today announced that the global brand of the heavy commercial vehicle industry Ford Trucks, has chosen Upstream to secure its connected commercial vehicle fleet against the rising number, complexity and scale of cyber-driven risks.
 Ford Trucks ramps up for upcoming cybersecurity regulatory compliance, and with this collaboration, will take an important step towards achieving vehicle-type certification.